AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Forensics/findandopen.md

 Other incorrect methods you tried:

 - trying to decode all packet values (including repeated ones with all possible hex+base64 combinations)
+- i thought only the first half of the flag was the actual flag.

 References